Falon452/DecisionMaking/README.md

 2. Łukasz Zając

 ## Description
 Implementation of AHP decision making method to compare bikes.
-Program consists of interface to add bikes and answer generated questions (valuating alternatives).
+Program consists of UI interface to add your bikes and multiple agents, then answer generated questions (valuating alternatives).
 Method compares different bikes on their **weight**, number of **gears** and **price**.
 After calculations ranking with each item is shown.

 ## Architecture